 RefreshDark Ambient Radio recommends the VLC Media Player -- it's available for Linux, Windows & Mac

-The New York City based coop aims at being an artist-owned replacement for Bandcamp.
+The New York City based coop Subvert aims at being an artist-owned replacement for Bandcamp.
 Bandcamps recent ownership changes has raised doubts that the platform still can be trusted.
 Maybe subvert.fm is worth giving it a try...

 From Saturday on, it will be available for 6? on Bandcamp.
 All money goes to the contributing artists (after taxes, of course).